top of page

 3. Make them measurable

-This is kinda linked to #2 - making your achievements measurable which means showing a % increase or a cost decrease saving in $, or something else that has numbers attached to it.
+This is kinda linked to No.2 - making your achievements measurable which means showing a % increase or a cost decrease saving in $, or something else that has numbers attached to it.
 Having the measures can give you that little bit of evidence or confidence you need to stand behind your achievements, that might otherwise seem wishy-washy.

 And it goes without saying - your achievements need to be true!
 Nothing will break trust with yourself and with others more than lying about what you've done.
 Here's where reframing can help - take the data and find the truthful wins to present.